Get-Tony/ansible_runner_kit/README.md

   - delete - Deletes a cron job.
   - list - Lists all ARK cron jobs for a user.

-For a more detailed summary, please refer to the ARK Information section.
+For detailed information about ARK commands and options, refer to the ARK Help.

+    `./ark --help`

 ## Customizing the Environment